GetPageSpeed/nginx-extras-docs/docs/lua/etcd.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-etcd [v1.10.5](https://github.com/api7/lua-resty-etcd/releases/tag/v1.10.5){target=_blank} released on Aug 31 2023.
+This document describes lua-resty-etcd [v1.10.6](https://github.com/api7/lua-resty-etcd/releases/tag/v1.10.6){target=_blank} released on Apr 07 2024.

 <hr />